grace-notes/website/contents/topics/james-early-stuarts.md

 their pulpits.
 In a letter to the archbishop–doubtless intended to serve as a text for many a sermon–the king urged that, having been led into war by the advice of parliament, he could not now be abandoned but with the sin and shame of all men.
-4 The section of the clergy that good protestants were beginning to label ‘Arminian’ willingly responded to the call.
-Sibthorpe5 and Roger Manwaring preached sermons magnifying the prerogative above law and parliament.
+The section of the clergy that good protestants were beginning to label ‘Arminian’ willingly responded to the call.
+Sibthorpe and Roger Manwaring preached sermons magnifying the prerogative above law and parliament.
 Charles was so pleased with the former’s effusion that he directed the archbishop to license it.
 The archbishop refused.
 Thereupon he was ordered to confine himself to his